 Estrangements, the blog, and Estrangements.com, the website, are primarily about estrangements in families between blood relatives.
 They are less about the estrangements between former lovers, even though that is such a common form of estrangement.

 What brought me to creating the website, Estrangements.com, were the estrangements between myself and blood relatives and, secondarily, other estrangements in my life.

-Estrangements, the website, has lists of links to information about celebrities and others who have experienced estrangement, links on information about psychological conditions that can be catalysts for estrangement, links to support and discussion groups, lists of books, movies and online articles on the topic, a poetry page, and the blog from 2001 to 2005.
+Estrangements, the website, has lists of links to information about celebrities and others who have experienced estrangement, links on information about psychological conditions that can be catalysts for estrangement, links to support and discussion groups, lists of books, movies and online articles on the topic, a poetry page, and the "Journal" of my writing on the subject from 2001 to 2005.

-Estrangements, the blog, includes my own story of family estrangements and my writings on various issues that relate to estrangement.
+Estrangements, the blog, which I started here on Typepad in 2005 when my website Journal became too long to add to, includes my own story of family estrangements and my writings on various issues that relate to estrangement.
 My own story is just that, my own story.
 Others in my family have their own stories and their stories differ from mine.
 I don't know the internal lives and perceptions of the others in my story even if we once were close and even if we thought we all knew each other well.
 Even if we were currently on good terms, I wouldn't know what it is like to be them.

 We are all encased in our own skin and can't know exactly what it is like to see through the eyes and walk in the shoes of another person.
 We can try but it is impossible.
 Great novelists can be good at it but still, no one really knows what the exact interior life is like of another.
 We can guess.
 We can approximate.
 We can hear it described.
 We can extrapolate from our own experience but we never really know.
 So we can each tell our own tale but if we dare to try to tell another's, then we had best tread lightly because we operate with incomplete information.